 Children are likely to be exposed to drugs and alcohol in some capacity at an early age.
 The best thing parents can do to prepare and protect kids is to educate them about the risks.
 The ways in which parents approach discussions about addiction will vary as children grow and change, but keeping the dialogue open is the best way to help them navigate peer pressure, addiction in the family, and other significant related issues they may face as they grow.

-Statistics About Adolescent Drug and Alcohol Abuse
+What Do Current Statistics Show About Adolescent Drug and Alcohol Use?

-• 4.3 million young people reported binge drinking at least once in the past month.1
+• In 2024, 2.9 million people ages 12 to 20 (7.6%) reported binge drinking in the past month.

 How Do You Teach Kids About Drugs and Drinking?

-Teaching kids about drugs and alcohol isn’t as simple as having a single conversation.
 Instead, it’s a long-term process that spans many years of their life.
 Preventing kids from making harmful decisions regarding drugs and alcohol is more about maintaining a strong relationship with them than initiating a well-polished lecture about the dangers of drug abuse.

 Although every child and parent is different, when it comes to drugs and alcohol, guiding children to make good decisions requires the following factors:

-1. Open and honest communication: Firstly, parents should be willing to talk with children about drugs and alcohol.
+1. Open and honest communication: Talk openly, parents should be willing to talk with children about drugs and alcohol.
 Ask them to share their views about substance abuse and listen before jumping to any conclusions.
 Get to know the child’s friends and their parents and talk with them in order to gauge their household rules regarding alcohol and drugs.
 Share your own experiences with addictive substances and become a valuable resource for a child.

-2. Education: Secondly, parents should educate their children about the risks of drug and alcohol use by sharing accurate and age-appropriate details about the risks of substance abuse.
+2. Education: Educate, parents should educate their children about the risks of drug and alcohol use by sharing accurate and age-appropriate details about the risks of substance abuse.
 Try not to sugarcoat things or be overly dramatic.
 Simply give children the facts so they can use that knowledge to make good decisions.

-3. Support: Next, parents should make sure children know they are available to talk about anything.
+3. Support: Support, parents should make sure children know they are available to talk about anything.
 Set clearly defined boundaries within the household and teach kids how to say “no” if peers offer them drugs or alcohol.
 Build their self-confidence by encouraging them to make decisions based on their own interests and opinions instead of following the trends simply because their friends are.

-4. Modeling: Finally, parents should model good behavior by drinking responsibly and using medication only as prescribed by a doctor.
+4. Modeling: Model, parents should model good behavior by drinking responsibly and using medication only as prescribed by a doctor.
 Show kids what it looks like to communicate difficult emotions and feelings and manage stressful life circumstances without relying on addictive substances to cope.

 At What Age Do You Talk About Drugs With Your Kids?